christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 If someone has some insights abot why they don't work, or if someone finds another one that doesn't work, please contact us.

 Contact e-mails: msolajic and zzarko at gmail

+## Repository contents ##

+* menu.asm
+    * ASM source code for cartridge menu program, Kick Assembler 5.5
+* menu.prg
+    * alredy built menu program
+* compilation.cfg and prg directory
+    * sample configuration file and prg files to assemble a cartridge
+* crtgen.py
+    * Python program that links prg files with menu program and generates bin file that can be burned to eprom, or converted to CRT file for emulation (using VICE's cartconv)
+    * Program should run on any system that has Python and required modules installed (see beginning of crtgen.py for required modules)
+* readme.txt
+    * pure text readme file
+* gpl.txt
+    * GNU General Public License version 3